hashicorp/hcl/hcl/hclsyntax/spec.md

 ```

 The definition of functions and the semantics of calling them are defined by
-the language-agnostic zcl information model.
+the language-agnostic HCL information model.
 The given arguments are mapped
 onto the function's _parameters_ and the result of a function call expression
 is the return value of the named function when given those arguments.